scrygl/shadertoy-to-video-with-FBO/README.rst

 **Warning**

 Many shaders(even top rated) on Shadertoy use clamp(1,0,-1)/pow(1,-1)/(0/0)/...etc, that work in not same way(have not same result) in OpenGL and webbrowser Angle/GLES, black screen(or other random "results") because of this.
-Also remember to set Alpha in main.glsl when recording rgba video.
+Also remember to set Alpha in main.glsl when recording rgba video. interpolation of fbo is linear

 **Example**